carterdbroom/canada-flow-finder-2.0/README.md

 ---
 ### Day 7
 I made some updates to the code, removed redundancies.
 I ran the script fully again, this time recording the stations without data.
 There are 469 stations without discharge data.
 I can remove these from the station list to make the scraper run quicker.
 I now need to deal with the csv data.

+---
+### Day 8
+Started research on Flask and started implementing some of the backend code.
+Most of the time I spent was reading the documentation, but I did start coding a bit.

+---
+### Day 9
+Started connecting the scraper to the backend, using threads to make it repeatedly run in the background.
+I changed the how the temporary directory will operate.
+It will be stored in the same directory as the scripts.
+I needed to know the location of the temporary directory between both the scraper.py file and the app.py file, so I stored it in a known location.
+I also started the rough code for reading the zipped csv files.
+Tomorrow I should finish handling the csv files and starting writing data to the sqlite database.